Decomposition Strategies and Multi-shot ASP Solving for Job-shop Scheduling: Experiments

-Our first experiments, shown in Table~\ref{tab:Table01}, concern instances with $50\times15$, $50\times20$, and $100\times20$ jobs and machines with $750$, $1000$, or $2000$ operations, respectively.
-These operations were split into time windows with the M-EST decomposition strategy as a baseline because it leads to more robust solution quality than Job-based problem decompositions.
-For each of the three problem sizes, we report the average makespan over ten instances, where smaller values indicate better schedules, the average runtime of \clingodl, and the average number of interrupted optimization runs on subproblems.
-Each run was executed with a total timeout of $1000$ seconds, where each of $n$ subproblems got at most $1000/n$ seconds computation time.

-For every set of instances, we gradually increase the number of time windows from~$1$ to~$6$ and additionally include results for~$10$ time windows to outline the trend of degrading solution quality when the partition into time windows becomes too fragmented for merging (optimized) partial schedules into proficient global solutions.
-In fact, the shortest makespans, highlighted in boldface, were obtained with problem decomposition into $3$, $4$, or $6$ time windows, respectively, for the instances of size $50\times15$, $50\times20$, and $100\times20$.
-Compared to the results for $1$ time window, which represent global optimization on the full problem, we observe substantial makespan improvements, amounting to almost one order of magnitude for the largest instances with $100\times20$ jobs and machines.
-These advantages are not surprising, considering that the JSP instances are highly combinatorial \citep{shysha18a} and each global optimization run times out with a more or less optimized solution, where a good-quality schedule is the more challenging to find, the greater the number of operations gets.
-Except for about 12\% completed optimization runs in multi-shot solving with $4$ time windows on the $50\times20$ instances, the best schedules were obtained with optimization runs timing out on subproblems.
-Nevertheless, they resulted in good-quality partial schedules that can be merged into better global solutions than achievable with more time windows, which become smaller and easier to solve but also cut off good-quality schedules.
+Our first comparison, shown in Table~\ref{tab:Table01}, concerns the Machine-based Earliest Starting Time (M-EST) decomposition strategy, which turned out as most effective among the considered static decomposition strategies, with varying numbers of time windows in separate columns and compression excluded in the upper or included in the lower part, respectively.
+For both benchmark sets, we report the average makespan over the ten instances, where smaller values indicate better schedules, the average runtime of \clingodl, and the average number of interrupted optimization processes on subproblems, where the best partial schedule obtained in time is taken to progress with the iterative scheduling.
+We gradually increase the number of time windows from~$1$ to~$6$ and additionally include results for~$10$ time windows to outline the trend of degrading solution quality when the partition into time windows becomes too fragmented.
+In fact, the shortest average makespans, highlighted in boldface, are obtained with problem decomposition into $3$, $4$, or $5$ time windows, each consisting of $750/3=250$, $750/4\approx 187$, or $750/5=150$ operations, respectively.
+We observe that the average makespans with compression in the lower part of Table~\ref{tab:Table01} are substantially shorter, apart from the indifferent single-shot optimization with $1$ time window only.
+The latter represents global optimization on the full problem, and decompositions into more than one time window clearly improve the solution quality.
+These advantages are not surprising, considering that the JSP instances are highly combinatorial \cite{shysha18a} and each global optimization run times out with a more or less optimized solution.
+Since the compression technique consistently improves the solution quality, we commit to it in the comparisons addressed below.
+We also fix the number of time windows to $3$ from now on in order to reduce variable parameters, while other numbers may occasionally be better.